ResearchIT/pronto-user-docs/docs/spack_modules.md

 ### Setting up a 'conda' environment

-Use of conda is discouraged.
-The recommended way to install additional Python packages is with a [Python virtual environment](python.md).
-If you need software that we don't available as a module, but that is already [available as a Spack package](https://spack.readthedocs.io/en/latest/package_list.html), see the Self Managed Spack Installs section of this guide.

-If you absolutely must use conda, please see our guide on [properly setting up a conda environment](conda.md).
+Please see our guide on [properly setting up a conda environment](conda.md).

 ## Reproducibility & self-managed installs